All Products

 October 2022

-Redis 6.0-compatible DRAM-based instances were released with a 20% performance improvement than Redis 5.0-compatible DRAM-based instances of the same instance type.
+Redis 6.0-compatible DRAM-based instances were released with a 20% performance improvement than Redis 5.0-compatible DRAM-based instances that have the same specifications.

 July 2021

-• Persistent memory-optimized instances adopt persistent memory to provide large-capacity in-memory databases that are compatible with open source Redis.
-Persistent memory-optimized instances do not use disks to implement data persistence and cost 30% less than ApsaraDB for Redis Community Edition instances while delivering almost identical throughput and latency and maintaining the persistence of each operation.
+• Persistent memory-optimized instances: use persistent memory to provide large-capacity in-memory databases that are compatible with open source Redis.
+Persistent memory-optimized instances do not use disks to implement data persistence and cost 30% less than Redis Open-Source Edition instances while delivering almost the same throughput and latency as Redis Open-Source Edition instances and maintaining the persistence of each operation.
 This helps improve the reliability of business data.

-• ESSD-based instances are developed based on ESSDs and are compatible with core data structures and APIs of open source Redis.
-These instances can provide large-capacity, low-cost, and persistent database services.
+• ESSD/SSD-based instances: store data in ESSDs or standard SSDs and are compatible with the core data structures and APIs of open source Redis.
+ESSD/SSD-based instances can provide large-capacity, low-cost, and persistent database services.

-Tair will focus on core cloud native capabilities, such as hardware-software integration, intelligent data distribution, and integration of data storage and processing.
+Tair will focus on core cloud-native capabilities, such as hardware-software integration, intelligent data distribution, and integration of data storage and computing.

 November 2019

 • Redis 5.0-compatible DRAM-based instances use the multi-threading model.
-These instances integrate multiple Tair data modules to provide high-performance, high-compatibility database services that come with enterprise-class features.
+These instances integrate multiple Tair data structures to provide high-performance, high-compatibility database services that come with enterprise-class features.

 April 2019